-A lesson structure that allows a child to acquire information intensively and stay focused.
+A lesson structure that allows kids to acquire information through fun activities and movement.

-Individualized attention to each child.
+Individualized attention is paid to each child.
 6 children per class.

 Strengthen child's learning at home.

-that are gradually getting extended, so the young students are used to focus on a bigger number of questions.
+that are gradually getting longer, so our young students are used to focus on a bigger number of questions in a row.

-We believe that kids are born brilliant.
-The goal of the Brilliant Kids NYC program is the comprehensive development of a child's mind and its hidden resources.
-Specially developed learning tools stimulate your child's logical, creative, and scientific thinking.
-We support our curriculum with elements of OLSAT, NNAT2, and the Stanford-Binet Intelligence Scales, in order to apply the best methods of development and a special approach to each and every child.
+We believe that kids are intrinsically brilliant and gifted.
+The goal of the Brilliant Kids NYC program is a comprehensive development of a child's mind and a revealing of its hidden resources.
+We dilligently created learning tools and strategies to develop child's logical, creative, and scientific thinking.
+We support our curriculum with elements of OLSAT, NNAT2, and the Stanford-Binet Intelligence Scales, in order to apply the best methods of development and a unique approach to each and every child.

-Specially adjusted curriculum is developed for 2-year-old children.
-These youngest learners start their academic journey as a chain of fun activities that comprehensively develop their logical thinking, verbal, fine, and gross motor skills.
-They unaware that every academic element of this learning process is initial test preparation.
+We created and copyrighted the reasearch-based unique curriculum that was developed for different age groups, starting from age 2.
+Youngest learners of Brilliant Kids NYC start their academic journey as a chain of fun activities that comprehensively develop their logical thinking, verbal, fine, and gross motor skills.
+High percent of our students successfully passed Gifted and Talented test and Hunter elementary school admission process.

-We care about your child's health and comfort, which is why choice of movement activities is implemented in each lesson's structure.
+We care about child's health and comfort, that's why smart movement activities is a part of all our lessons.